minswap/minswap-stableswap/stableswap-docs/stableswap-spec.md

 ### 3.3.3 Liquidity Minting Policy

-Liquidity Minting Policy is responsible for making sure only Pool Validator can mint LP, other validations related how many LP will be minted will be forwarded to Pool Validator
+Liquidity Minting Policy is responsible for creating a Liquidity Pool.
+It can be called once and mint the Pool NFT Token and the maximum Pool LP Token supply

-#### 3.3.3.1 Parameter
+#### 3.3.4.1 Parameter

-- _nft_asset_: is known as Pool NFT asset which identifies Pool and make sure that Liquidity Pool is unique
+- _out_ref_: is a Reference of an Unspent Transaction Output, which will only be spent the contract is called to make sure this contract can only be called once
+- _pool_nft_asset_name_: the Pool NFT TokenName
+- _pool_lp_asset_name_: the Pool LP TokenName
+- _pool_assets_: The Pool Assets

 #### 3.3.3.2 Redeemer